hitoshi-watase/sercrod/docs/reference/directives/global.md

 - `*global` and `n-global` are aliases; they behave the same and differ only in attribute name.
 - The expression is executed as plain JavaScript inside a `with(scope){ ... }` block.
 - Writes follow this order:
-  - If the key already exists in Nablla data (`_data`), update data.
+  - If the key already exists in Sercrod data (`_data`), update data.
   - Otherwise, write to `globalThis`.
 - `*global` is evaluated before structural directives such as `*if`, `*switch`, `*each`, and `*for` on the same element.
 - The attribute is not removed after evaluation, so side effects happen on every render of that element.
 - There is no prohibition on combining `*global` with other directives on the same element, but you should remember that:
   - `*global` runs even when later conditionals or structural directives skip rendering.
   - Repeated structures can cause the expression to run many times.
-- For ordinary data flow within a component, prefer `*let` and direct assignments in bindings; reserve `*global` for shared state and interoperability with non-Nablla code.
+- For ordinary data flow within a component, prefer `*let` and direct assignments in bindings; reserve `*global` for shared state and interoperability with non-Sercrod code.